 Making the caramelized onion

-- In a heavy skillet, heat olive oil and add the diced onions, cook until tender then add the cumin, salt, black pepper and the allspice, stir to mix well.
+- In a heavy, large skillet, heat olive oil and add the diced onions.
+Cook until tender, then add the cumin, salt, black pepper, and allspice and stir to mix well.

-- Add the roasted almonds - or any nuts you like, turn off the heat and let it cool down.
+- Add the roasted almonds, turn off the heat, and let it cool down.

-- Dip the cooked chicken in the onion mixture, be generous to cover the chicken with the onion sauce.
+- Dip the cooked chicken in the onion mixture; be generous in covering the chicken with the onion sauce.

-- Arrange chicken pieces on a baking sheet sprinkle some sumac on top and broil until golden brown. bake in the oven 350F until golden brown and no more liquids in your baking dish.
+- Arrange chicken pieces on a baking tray, sprinkle some sumac on top, and broil until golden brown. bake in the oven at 350F until golden brown and no more liquids in your baking dish.

 - Using a slotted spoon take some of the onion and spread over the bread.
 Sprinkle with sumac put in the oven and bake until golden brown and crispy.